k8sland/lab1/deployment/README.md

 > Provision an **Iconoflix** application using deployments.

-1. Create a deployment manifest
+1. Create a deployment manifest (see k8s/iconoflix.yml)
    1. Using image: https://quay.io/repository/imhotepio/iconoflix
    2. Use the tag `mem`
 2. Launch your deployment